Local RAG and embeddings

 The two ideas behind RAG

-RAG splits the problem in two:
+RAG splits the problem in two.

 The all-local stack

-Three components, all running on your machine:
+Three pieces, all running on your machine.

 - Embedding model.

 - Chat model.
-Llama 3.2 3B, Qwen 2.5 7B, or whatever you picked from post 5.
+Llama 3.2 3B, Qwen 2.5 7B, or whatever you settled on back in post 5.

 Step 1: pull the embedding model